Csson/p5-Dist-Iller/README.md

 # SYNOPSIS

+    # dzil new, but...
-    $ iller new -P DistIller::AMintingProvider My::Module
+    $ dzil new -P DistIller::AMintingProvider My::Module

     $ cd My/Module

+    # ...all other commands can be used via iller
     $ iller build

 # STATUS

 This is alpha software.
 Anything can change at any time.

 It is mostly here to document how I build my distributions.
-It is perfectly fine to use `dzil` with a distribution normally built with `Dist::Iller` (after a fork, for example).
+It is perfectly fine to use `dzil` with a distribution built with `Dist::Iller` (after a fork, for example).

 # DESCRIPTION